-We’re having a good experience on iOS 14.1, but some iPhone X users are running into trouble.
+We’re having a good experience on iOS 14.7.1, but some iPhone X users have run into trouble.

 The current list of iOS 14 problems includes abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, Exchange issues, and many more.

-If you’re already running iOS 14.1, and you’re dealing with issues, have a look at our fixes for the most common iOS 14 problems.
+If your iPhone is already running iOS 14.7.1, and you’re dealing with issues, have a look at our fixes for the most common iOS 14 problems.

-If you move your iPhone X to iOS 14.1, and you can’t stand its performance, you no longer have the ability to downgrade your phone’s software.
+If you move your iPhone X to iOS 14.7.1, and you can’t stand its performance, note that you can no longer downgrade your device’s software.

-Apple recently stopped signing on iOS 14.0.1 which means you can’t drop your iPhone X’s software back to the previous version of iOS 14 in an attempt to improve its performance.
-You can’t downgrade to iOS 14.0 or iOS 13 either.
+Apple stopped signing on iOS 14.7 which means you can’t drop your iPhone X’s software back to the previous version of iOS 14 in an attempt to improve its performance.
+You can’t downgrade to anything older than iOS 14.7 either.

 If you’re unfamiliar with the downgrade process, take a look at our guide.